donkeyofDeath/Conways_game_of_life/README.md

             <img src=/doc/timestep_vs_density.jpeg>
         </p>
 As one can see the prediction of the model does not coincide very well with the actual behavior of the game of life.
+The simulation settles into equilibrium at a density of roughly 0.03, which means that the predicted density is off by a factor of 10 (really much).
 This is partly due to the fact that I disregarded correlations between the cells and oversimplified my model.
-This is further by the results published in [1].
-At the beginning of this paper a similar approach is taken which results in the same prediction as my model.
+The results published in [1] further support this.
+At the beginning of the before mentioned paper a similar approach is taken which results in the same faulty prediction as my model.

 ## Sources